I know, I know, I know, I know.

 I’ve never used peanut butter in a recipe on my blog before.
 BUT.

 You guys.
-This gluten-free peanut butter cake is for a very special dude in my life who happens to think that sunbutter/almond butter/cashew butter can’t hold a candle to peanut butter.
+This gluten-free peanut butter cake is for a very special dude in my life who happens to think that sunbutter/almond butter/cashew butter can’t hold a candle to peanut butter (you can use any nut butter in this recipe though).

 Speaking of candles.